winitnaek/bsi-ui-lib-TFPH215042021/readme.md

 Independent rendering/usage of metadata based form.
 Single Entity Rendering - Filter/Grid/Form rendering based on metadata.
 Two level/parent-child rendering - A parent-child type relationship with/without filters and form for CRUD operations.
+Supports multi child navigation:
+    New form of child config in the metadata is as below
+    ```javascript
+    "childConfig": [{ "pgid": "pageId", "columnHeader": "Manage Permissions" }]
+    ```
+    "ColumnHeader" is optional and default value is "View"

 Notes:

 Meta data MUST describe all elements/aspects of above supported use cases.